 If this age range is your target audience, then NOVA is definitely a good station to advertise on.

 It has a fairly consistent spread across all of the age ranges.
 Approximately about 15% of every age group (from 10-65) that listened to the radio, listened to 94.5.
+They have a particular appeal to females from the ages of 30-54.

 This makes MIX a great all-rounder station for advertising.
 It might not be the most specific, but it is a good station to add into the mix (pun intended) when running a campaign on various stations.